cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 channel can be used to facilitate key generation and signing.

 The rest of this section documents issues particular to implementations or deployments.

+## Optimizations

+{{Schnorr21}} presented an optimization to FROST that reduces the total number of scalar multiplications from linear in the number of signing participants to a constant.
+However, as described in {{StrongerSec22}}, this optimization removes the guarantee that the set of signer participants that started round one of the protocol is the same set of signing participants that produced the signature output by round two.
+As such, the optimization is NOT RECOMENDED, and it is not covered in this document.

 ## Nonce Reuse Attacks